draios/onprem-install-docs/4.0.0/migration.md

 10. As the PVC is retained by default, delete it after the migration is completed.

-**For the following runs, Installer will always generate the manifests for `mysql-to-postgresql-migration` and `mysql-latest-migrations` jobs: even if so, the migration will not run again if it has completed once.**
+**For the subsequent runs, Installer will always generate the manifests for `mysql-to-postgresql-migration` and `mysql-latest-migrations` jobs.
+The migration will not run again if it is completed once.**

 ## Troubleshooting

 ### PostgreSQL Initialization Job Failed

-The whole migration process will continue even if after 10 checks the `postgres-init-job` job has not finished correctly:
+If the whole migration process will continue even if after 10 checks the `postgres-init-job` job has not finished correctly:

         deploy.go:1711] removing postgres db init job
         deploy.go:1714] running postgres db init job